Ancient Adornments

 Continue reading

-• The History of the Lunar Crescent
+• The Lunar Crescent in Ancient Jewelry

 A gold crescent shaped pendant with granulation on a chain with green agate beads from ancient Rome in the Walters Art Museum